 Billboards and banners.
 They are a core part of branding and marketing so clients often ask designers to work on a creative idea for outdoor adverts and web banners.

 Poster designed for Andre

 Vehicle branding.
-Companies which provide product delivery need an effective decoration of the vehicle.
-Brand identity elements on the company cars or trucks is an efficient way of outdoor promotion.
+Companies that provide product delivery need an effective decoration of the vehicle.
+Brand identity elements on the company cars or trucks are an efficient way of outdoor promotion.

 Vehicle livery designed for Andre

 T-shirt and hats.
 Clothes with brand marks bring the team spirit into a company so employers often take care of these attributes.
 Branded T-shirts and hats can be a good alternative to a uniform if it’s required or they can be used as presents.

 Stage 6.
 A style guide

 The work is done.
 The visual material is complete.
 The last task for the designer is to make sure clients will use all the assets properly.
 A style guide is a document providing instructions about correct and wrong ways to use the graphics created for the brand.
 Traditionally, a style guide includes the explanation of the idea standing behind a logo as well as the presentation of a corporate color palette which can be used for different purposes.
 It can be good to demonstrate examples of incorrect usage in order to avoid poor visual performance.